* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 I don’t recommend freezing aglio e olio because the sauce isn’t stable enough and will split upon thawing.
 Aglio e olio is a very quick dish to prepare, especially once you’ve done it a few times, so the time-saving benefit of freezing it isn’t worth the loss of quality.

-However, if you do want to freeze your aglio e olio, follow the steps below.
+However, if you do want to freeze your aglio e olio, follow these steps:

-1. Wait for the agio e olio to cool to room temperature.
+1. Wait for the aglio e olio to cool to room temperature.

 2. Portion it out and put a single portion in a heavy-duty freezer bag.